asleepace/proxy-web-view/README.md

 ### UPDATE: Now supports TLS*

-Running the local server with a `https://0.0.0.0:8888` connnection works*, but resulst may vary depending on how the certificates actually work.
+Running the local server with a `https://0.0.0.0:8888` connnection works*, but results may vary depending on how the certificates actually work.

 |Local HTML|Remote HTTP|